| || |

 Since the 503 does not have any built-in cams, it relies entirely on Special Discs to produce zigzag and decorative stitches.
 Once a Special Disc is inserted, the 503 is capable of producing beautiful decorative stitches using single or double needles.

 On the other hand, the 500 has the capability of combining built-in stitches with Special Discs to create additional decorative patterns.
+(For more information on built-in stitches vs. Special Discs, see the article "Do I need Special Discs for my 401 or 500?")

 So which Rocketeer is right for you?
 That depends on your sewing needs.
 If you want simplicity with the option to occasionally sew decorative stitches, the 503 will suit you perfectly.
 It is very easy to operate and typically a little quieter than the 500 since it has fewer moving metal parts.